Can I Sue My Plastic Surgeon?

 Cosmetic surgeons face the same professional obligations as all other medical professionals to do no harm to their patients.
 When a patient suffers harm from a cosmetic surgery procedure, it is possible for the patient to pursue a medical malpractice claim.
 However, since most cosmetic surgery procedures are voluntary, patients may have a hard time proving medical negligence and securing compensation for damages outside of very clear cases of egregious medical negligence.

-Medical Malpractice in Cosmetic Surgery
+Malpractice in Cosmetic Surgery

 When a patient elects to have a cosmetic procedure performed, any such procedure entails a degree of risk.
 The cosmetic surgeon must help the patient understand all the risks of the procedure in accordance with the law requiring informed consent.
 Every patient has the right to make informed decisions about a course of treatment.

 One example of medical negligence that could constitute grounds for a medical malpractice claim against a cosmetic surgeon would be the surgeon failing to disclose a known risk of a procedure and the patient suffering harm as a result.
 However, if the surgeon clearly explains the risks of a procedure and the patient agrees to the procedure anyway, the patient would not automatically have grounds for a malpractice claim if a possible negative side effect manifests naturally.
 The patient effectively assumed this risk by agreeing to the procedure despite knowing the possibility of this result.
+Contact our Philadelphia surgical errors attorney for a free consultation on a possible lawsuit against your surgeon.

 - Improper use of cosmetic surgery drugs like Botox